Welcome to Harrison's California Chestnuts

 Elevate your culinary creations with gourmet chestnuts, a versatile and delicious ingredient.
 Whether you want to add a touch of sophistication to your favorite recipes or savor them as a snack, these gourmet nuts are a delightful choice.
 Explore their endless possibilities – from chopping, dicing, and pureeing to drying and freezing – for future culinary delights.

 Each September we anxiously await the chestnut harvest.

-As the trees become heavy with nuts and the branches bend with the weight of the burrs, we watch for the early signs that the harvest is bursting to begin.
-When we see the burrs begin to turn slightly brown, we know the nuts will be dropping soon.
-Some burrs open and drop the nuts on the orchard floor, others stay in the burr as it drops.
+As the trees become laden with nuts, and the branches gracefully bow under the weight of the burrs, we eagerly anticipate the early indicators of an impending harvest.
+When we observe the burrs taking on a subtle brown hue, we recognize that the nuts will soon begin to drop.
+While some burrs open and release the nuts onto the orchard floor, others retain the chestnuts within as they fall.

 To preserve quality we pick up the nuts and burrs daily.

 Minimizing the duration our nuts spend on the orchard floor is crucial for limiting their exposure to various environmental factors.
 This is especially important in sunny California, where the intense sun can lead to excessive drying and potential sunburn of the chestnuts.